 The following tables show the logic level specifications used in the LE910Cx interface circuits.
-The data specified in the tables below is valid throughout all drive strengths and the entire temperature ranges.

 Do not connect LE910Cx digital logic signals directly to OEM digital logic signals with a level higher than 2.7V for 1.8V CMOS signals.

 4.3.1.
 1.8V Pads - Absolute Maximum Ratings